 My work uses portraiture to explore ideas of embodiment, by which I mean, the relationship between personal identity and appearance.
-I seek to ask questions about the interaction of embodiment with social experience and ways in which the body can be a site for marginalization.
+I seek to ask questions about the interaction of embodiment with social experience, and how my subjects express their gender, sense of self and find empowerment in that expression.